 Emily Goldstein Nolan DAT, LPC, ATRL BC- Executive Director

-Dr. Emily Nolan is an licensed art psychotherapist, professional counselor, and an assistant professor in the Art Therapy graduate program at Mount Mary University.
+Dr. Emily Nolan is a licensed art psychotherapist, professional counselor, and an assistant professor in the Art Therapy graduate program at Mount Mary University.
 Dr. Nolan has presented nationally and internationally, and written many scholarly publications.

 Her specialties include working with people and groups who have experienced trauma, and those needing help adjusting to life transitions.
 Dr. Nolan is deeply committed to wellness practices and sharing their benefits, such as yoga, Reiki, and meditation.
 Dr. Nolan has experience working with people who identify as LGBTQ and is LGBTQ friendly.

 You may contact Dr. Nolan directly at email@example.com